jaylenebowmanhopkins/mama_Robot/README.md

 - Clone the repo and enter into it
 - Install [Docker](https://www.docker.com/)
 - Fill in the `sample.env` file and rename it to `main.env`.
-- Build the docker image using: `docker build -t alita_robot:latest .` (The dot '.' at last is necessary!)
+- Build the docker image using: `docker build -t mama_robot:latest .` (The dot '.' at last is necessary!)
 - Run the command `docker run --env-file main.env mama_robot`